 If social media is not a part of your marketing plan, then you need to think about it again.

 Yes, social media can help you to open the floodgate of users who could be interested in downloading & using your mobile app.
 Here are but 4 major reasons why you must market your app on social platforms:

-B. Most of the social media lovers use their mobile phones to access their social accounts.
+B. Most of social media lovers use their mobile phones to access their social accounts.
 It simply means that they can directly download your app from these social websites to their hand-held devices.

-D. Advertising on social media platforms is cheaper than any other online advertising mediums.
+D. Advertising on social media platforms is cheaper than any other online advertising medium.
 By spending as low as $2-$5 a day, you can get exposure to thousands of targeted users.
 Isn’t it interesting?